Dual circadian oscillator model: Background

 Distinctive features of the E&M dual oscillator model include alpha compression and the presence of an intermediate τ value.
 Each oscillator has a unique τ (tau) which is the period of an organism's sleep/wake cycle when they are in constant conditions with no environmental cues, also known as free-running.
-When coupled, these oscillators produce a distinct, observed free-running period known as an intermediate τ, which is a function of the E and M oscillator’s respective τ values.
+When coupled, these oscillators produce a distinct, observed free-running period known as an intermediate τ, which is a function of the E and M oscillator's respective τ values.
 Alpha compression, a term coined by Jürgen Aschoff, refers to the observation that under constant light conditions, the length of activity of nocturnal organisms shortens.
-The organism’s duration of activity is called the alpha phase and typically measured in terms of locomotor activity.
+The organism's duration of activity is called the alpha phase and typically measured in terms of locomotor activity.
 Alternatively, the alpha phase of diurnal organisms lengthens under constant light; this phenomenon is known as alpha expansion.
 Furthermore, alpha compression refers to the decreasing duration of activity before splitting occurs.
 Splitting is defined as the process by which one bout of activity separates into two, distinct bouts of activity, each free-running at a τ independent of the other.
 Pittendrigh observed that the M oscillator ran shorter after splitting compared to the E oscillator's relatively longer intrinsic period as indicated in the actogram, a diagram of the organism's daily rest and activity phases.
 After splitting occurs, the oscillators responsible for the two distinct activity bouts either recouple into one with an intermediate τ or stabilize at their new, separate τ values.

 E and M cells possess different capabilities to control behavior and respond to light through either accelerating or decelerating their individual, internal circadian clock speeds.
 The difference in the phase angle of entrainment, or the relationship between the timing of the biological clock and the timing of the external time cue, of each cell varies depending on the amount of light in the environment.
 Greater amounts of light lead to a greater phase angle of entrainment.
 The amount of light and pigment dispersing factor (PDF) control the acceleration and deceleration of the speed of M and E cells, respectively.
 Furthermore, the coupling of the E and M oscillators increases as the phase angle of entrainment decreases, displaying an inverse relationship between the duration of light and the coupling of the two oscillators.
-This phenomena also shows the importance of E and M cells for adapting the activity of an organism different photoperiods.
+This phenomenon also shows the importance of E and M cells for adapting the activity of an organism different photoperiods.